Overview of Stem Cell Transplant procedure !.

 surgery

-* In India as per the ICMR guidelines the stem cell aplication is done as an experimental therapy and the guidelines are availabe at: http://www.icmr.nic.in/stem_cell/stem_cell_guidelines.pdf
+* In India as per the ICMR guidelines the stem cell application is done as an experimental therapy and the guidelines are available at: http://www.icmr.nic.in/stem_cell/stem_cell_guidelines.pdf

 For diseases which are not mentioned above you may send an email with complete details of the patient.
 A latest discharge summary would be ideal.
 This would be put forth to our team of physicians and we shall revert **.

-** We also reserve the right to refer few selected cases to our partners in China for their further feedbacks.
+** We also reserve the right to refer few selected cases to our partners in China for their further stem cell induction therapies.

 ------------------------------------------------------------------------------------------------